-Other Revenues
+Other Revenue

-This section primarily includes revenue for financial services provided to customers and their families, such as health insurance.
-The company is proud to stand by customers in such difficult situations and be the first legally licensed company in the microfinance sector to provide insurance services.
+Other revenue primarily includes income from financial services provided to the Fund's clients, such as health insurance for clients and their dependents.
+The Fund is proud to support its clients during these times and is the first company in the microfinance sector legally licensed to offer insurance services.

-Interest, Expenses, and Paid Commissions
+Interest, Expenses, and Commissions Paid

-This section recorded an increase of 53.8% compared to the previous year, while borrowed funds increased by 14.3% in 2022 compared to the previous year.
-This indicates an increase in interest rates in the global markets and its impact on the increase in interest and commissions.
-The company did not increase the interest rates for customers in order to maintain efficiency and effectiveness in providing financial services at the lowest cost and optimal customer service.
+This category saw an increase of 7.0% compared to last year.
+Notably, borrowed funds decreased by 31.3% for 2023 compared to the previous year.
+This suggests that rising global interest rates impacted the increase in interest and commissions.
+The Fund chose not to raise interest rates for clients, aiming to maintain efficiency and effectiveness in providing financial services at the lowest possible cost.